hrbrmstr/Rbulletgraph/README.md

 Standalone (non-package) example of how to make bullet graphs (http://www.perceptualedge.com/articles/misc/Bullet_Graph_Design_Spec.pdf) in R

+You can learn more about using bullet graphs in your IT & information security dashboards by grabbing our (mine & @jayjacobs') book: http://amzn.to/sudabook

 Provided you have a data frame with the following columns:

     measure|high|mean|low|target|value